RickStrahl/BlogPosts/2025-04/TheStrongArmOfDotNetWrestlingWithX64andArm64/TheStrongArmOfDotNetWrestlingWithX64andArm64.md

 ---
-title: Distribution Pain for x64 and Arm64 .NET Desktop Apps
+title: 'The Strong ARM of .NET: Wrestling with x64 and Arm64 Desktop App Deployment'
-abstract:
+abstract: .NET is works great for cross-platform development making it easy to build apps that cross-platform and cross-architecture like x64 and Arm64.
+However, building a distributable application that can install and run out of box on both of these platforms, that's a bit more effort.
+In this post I discuss some of the gotchas and how to work around them to distribute apps that run out of the gate on both platforms.
-keywords:
+keywords: ARM64, x64, Deploy, AnyCPU, Launcher, Windows, .NET Runtime
-categories:
+categories: .NET, Windows
 weblogName: West Wind Web Log
 postId:
-postDate: 2025-04-18T10:48:07.4649050-10:00
+postDate: 2025-04-18T22:35:43.2144324-10:00
 postStatus: publish
 dontInferFeaturedImage: false
 stripH1Header: true
 ---

-# Distribution Pain for x64 and Arm64 .NET Desktop Apps
+# The Strong ARM of .NET: Wrestling with x64 and Arm64 Desktop App Deployment

 ![The Strong Arm Of The Law Banner](TheStrongArmOfTheLawBanner.jpg)
 <small>*[𝅘𝅥𝅮	 The Strong Arm Of the Law - Saxon](https://open.spotify.com/track/4xwKkJTov5AaJqDmZVSzXn?si=5905b0df8acd42ac)*</small>